-One perspective on the situation is as follows: It was explained earlier in section~\eqref{subsec:symbol} that there is considerable freedom in choosing semi-simple and unipotent periods when defining a symbol.
+One perspective on the situation is as follows: It was explained earlier in section~\ref{subsec:symbol} that there is considerable freedom in choosing a basis of functions when defining a symbol.
 Indeed it was not needed to expand the $\underline{L}_l(z)$-basis with $l$ elements of $\tau_k(z)$ to define a basis that satisfies a unipotent differential equation.
 We could have simply expanded the $\underline{L}_l(z)$ basis with a simple ``1''.
 Had we done so, all symbols would be of length one and no new information would be obtained.
-Due to the arbitrariness of decomposing functions into semi-simple and unipotent parts, it is possible that there exists another choice, in which the symbol length is even longer than that which we found.
-It is therefore important to note that even though we have found symbol lengths of three for $l>2$, this may be an artifact of choosing our particular basis and its decomposition of semi-simple and unipotent periods.
+Due to the arbitrariness of decomposing functions into semi-simple and unipotent parts, and in adding new elements to the basis, it is quite likely that there exists another choice, in which the symbol length is even longer than that which we found\footnote{An example of such a choice appeared after our initial arXiv publication in refs.~\cite{Pogel:2022ken,Pogel:2022vat}.
+Ref.~\cite{Duhr:2022dxb} additionally expresses ratios of maximal cuts corresponding to our $\tau_k(z)$ as iterated integrals, making the connection between the formalisms directly manifest.}.
+It is therefore important to note that even though we have found symbol lengths of three for $l>2$, this should be thought of as an artifact of choosing our particular basis and its decomposition of semi-simple and unipotent periods.